-SECTION 5.5 Area of Law Protective Provisions for the Child Victims The Policy Point Commercial sexual exploitation or sex trafficking is identified as a type of abuse and neglect within child protection statutes.
-The Legislative Solution Child protective services can investigate and remove a child from a situation in which abuse or neglect is endangering the child's wellbeing.
-Ensuring that the definition of "abuse and neglect" in child welfare statutes includes sex trafficking and the various forms of commercial sexual exploitation of a child (CSEC) will permit child protective services to act when a child victim of sex trafficking is in the control of a trafficker.
-This will provide the alternative response that law enforcement need and desire to avoid arresting the prostituted girls they encounter in their work.
-Also, states that include commercial sexual exploitation in their statutory definitions of "abuse and neglect" can direct domestic minor sex trafficking victims into child welfare services through early and consistent identification of victims, without involving victims in the criminal justice process and burdening law enforcement with child welfare matters.
+Area of Law Protective Provisions for the Child Victims The Policy Point Commercial sexual exploitation or sex trafficking is identified as a type of abuse and neglect within child protection statutes.
+The Legislative Solution Child protective services are often unable to respond to or investigate cases of child sex trafficking or commercial sexual exploitation when such victimization is not included in the definition of "abuse and neglect."
+Broadening the definition of "abuse and neglect" in child protection statutes to include sex trafficking and commercial sexual exploitation will permit child protective services to investigate and intervene in situations of domestic minor sex trafficking.
+Also, states that include commercial sexual exploitation in their statutory definitions of "abuse and neglect" can offer domestic sex trafficking victims services through child welfare rather than involving them in the criminal justice process and burdening law enforcement with child welfare matters.

 Fla.
 Stat.
-Ann. § 39.01(2) (Definitions) defines "abuse" as "any willful act or threatened act that results in any physical, mental, or sexual injury or harm that causes or is likely to cause the child's physical, mental, or emotional health to be significantly impaired . . . ."
-Additionally, "harm" is defined in subsection (32) in part as the following: "'Harm' to a child's health or welfare can occur when any person: . . . . (c) Allows, encourages, or forces the sexual exploitation of a child, which includes allowing, encouraging, or forcing a child to: 1.
+Ann. § 39.01(2) (Definitions) defines "abuse" as "any willful act or threatened act that results in any physical, mental, or sexual injury or harm that causes or is likely to cause the child's physical, mental, or emotional health to be significantly impaired" Additionally, "harm" is defined in subsection (32) in part as the following: "'Harm' to a child's health or welfare can occur when any person: (c) Allows, encourages, or forces the sexual exploitation of a child, which includes allowing, encouraging, or forcing a child to: 1.
 Solicit for or engage in prostitution; or 2.
 Engage in a sexual performance, as defined by chapter 827 [Abuse of children]. . . ."